-In a real PC, hard disks and CD/DVD drives are connected to a device called hard disk controller which drives hard disk operation and data transfers.
-Oracle VM VirtualBox can emulate the five most common types of hard disk controllers typically found in today's PCs: IDE, SATA (AHCI), SCSI, SAS, USB-based, and NVMe mass storage devices.
+In a computing device, hard disks and CD/DVD drives are connected to a device called hard disk controller which drives hard disk operation and data transfers.
+Oracle VM VirtualBox can emulate the most common types of hard disk controllers typically found in computing devices: IDE, SATA (AHCI), SCSI, SAS, USB-based, NVMe and virtio-scsi mass storage devices.

-• IDE (ATA) controllers are a backwards compatible yet very advanced extension of the disk controller in the IBM PC/AT (1984).
+• IDE (ATA) controllers are a backwards-compatible yet very advanced extension of the disk controller in the IBM PC/AT (1984).
 Initially, this interface worked only with hard disks, but was later extended to also support CD-ROM drives and other types of removable media.
 In physical PCs, this standard uses flat ribbon parallel cables with 40 or 80 wires.
 Each such cable can connect two devices to a controller, which have traditionally been called master and slave.
 Typical PCs had two connectors for such cables.
 As a result, support for up to four IDE devices was most common.